 The Family Educational Rights and Privacy Act of 1974 (FERPA), as amended (sometimes referred to as the Buckley Amendment), is a federal law that protects the privacy of education records of all students enrolled in schools beyond the high school level.
 Schools are required to maintain that privacy, primarily by restricting release of records and the access provided to those records.
 Any educational institution that receives funds under any program administered by the U.S. Secretary of Education is bound by FERPA requirements.
 Institutions that fail to comply with FERPA may have funds administered by the Secretary of Education withheld.
 The U.S. Department of Education maintains a website with information about FERPA.

 The University of San Diego’s Office of the Provost, Department of Human Resources, and the Compliance Committee recently came together to discuss FERPA’s impact on various employee positions and to ensure that all employees (including faculty, administrators, staff, and students) are in compliance with this important federal law.
-The outcome of that collaboration was a new FERPA training assignment that was issued in March of 2017 via our third-party training vendor, Foundry.

 New Employees

 First, an employee must submit his or her new hire paperwork to HR.
 HR then processes this paperwork, typically in a 2-3 day window.
 During this time, the employee must claim his or her USDOne credentials, since the FERPA training is issued via email.
 (Instructions for claiming a USDOne account can be found here.)
-After the paperwork is processed and USDOne credentials are established, the Foundry system will automatically issue the FERPA training assignment to the new employee via email.
+After the paperwork is processed and USDOne credentials are established, the Workday system will automatically issue the FERPA training assignment to the new employee via email.

 A few important notes: